KJV

 iii.
 We may also see a great difference or contrast between Joseph and Jesus: Joseph’s word only rescued the innocent prisoner, not the guilty one.
 The good news — the greatest news — is that the message and rescue of Jesus is for the guilty, also.

 b.
 Yet the chief butler did not remember Joseph, but forgot him: Here, Joseph was wronged again.
-He thought that butler’s kindness might mean his release from prison, but it was not to be.
+He thought that the butler’s kindness might mean his release from prison, but it was not to be.
 God had another purpose.

 i.
 All men God uses greatly, He first prepares greatly.
 Few are willing to endure the greatness of God’s preparation.
 God was in both the steps and stops of Joseph’s life.